Principal's Teaching and Learning Awards

 • be featured in international Queen’s communications stories.

-2022 Mastercard Foundation Scholars Program School of Rehabilitation Therapy
+2022 Mastercard Foundation Scholars Program, School of Rehabilitation Therapy

-2021 Isabelle Brent, Bader International Study Centre
+2021 Isabelle Brent, Bader College

 2020 Jennifer Hosek, Languages, Literature and Cultures